 2. Sarnath Archaeological Museum

 The Sarnath Archaeological Museum houses a first-rate series of Buddhist artefacts dating back to the Maurya and Gupta periods.
-Its highlight is the Ashokan Lion Capital, India’s countrywide logo, intricately carved with symbolic animals representing the cardinal guidelines.
+The main highlight of this Sarnath Museum is the Ashokan Lion Capital, India’s countrywide logo, intricately carved with symbolic animals representing the cardinal guidelines.
 The museum additionally presents sculptures, inscriptions, and relics excavated from nearby sites.
 The museum’s properly preserved exhibits give visitors a glimpse of historical craftsmanship and Buddhist teachings.

 Location: Sarnath Main Road